tmastrom/nginx-examples/README.md

 days 365 - certificate is valid for a year newkey rsa:2048 creates a 2048 bit RSA key pair

-## Check out the server
+### Check out the server

 The basic `hello world` html page is now being served on `https://localhost:443` and traffic from `http://localhost` will also be redirected there.

-# Reverse Proxy with Multiple Services
+## Reverse Proxy with Multiple Services Example

 Create an NGINX reverse proxy for two different node services using docker compose [code](./docker-compose-multi-container/)

-# Load Balancer for a Vue Frontend and Node Backend Application
+## Load Balancer for a Vue Frontend and Node Backend Application

 [code](./vue-node-example/)

+TODO: consolidate into a single docker-compose

-# Go Server Reverse Proxy with SSL
+## Go Server Reverse Proxy with SSL

 [code](./go-example/)